 Arjen hopes longs for cold winters with skating on the canals, otherwise you can find him on artificial ice rink.
 And in the summer he regularly takes a lap on the road bike.

 He has applied his analytical skills to inform high-profile policy issues for the Department for Transport, HM Revenue & Customs and the Valuation Office Agency.
-He is also an Associate Economist for Pro Bono Economics – a charity that specialises in helping other organisations in the not for profit sector to measure and evaluate their impact – where he has worked with organisations such as Anna Freud NCCF, KPMG Foundation and Hestia.
+He is also Chief Economist for Pro Bono Economics – a charity that specialises in helping other organisations in the not for profit sector to measure and evaluate their impact – where he has worked with organisations such as Anna Freud NCCF, KPMG Foundation and Hestia.

 If it’s a sunny day then you might find him gliding along the Norfolk broads on a paddle board (normally with one of his daughters balanced carefully at one end).

 During her time at Aimia she delivered analysis to support the Nectar loyalty card, and worked with a wide range of clients including Sainsburys, eBay and Debenhams.

 Emma has a BSc in Maths and French from Aston University and has since enjoyed developing her skills across a variety of analytical techniques and software packages.

 Emma spends her free time trying to keep her two daughters entertained and enjoys walking as long as there is coffee and cake at the end.